BIGJRA/BIGJRA.github.io/rejuv.md

 *Full Heal* and the *Lax Mint.*

 Go down towards the villa all the way in the southeast.
-Outside, then inside this building, you’ll find:
+Outside, then inside this building, you'll find:

 ZCell 033: Teila Resort